EmpowerPlastic/empowerchain/docs/tokenomics/initial-token-distribution.md

 - 6,000,000 $MPWR for plastic credit usage incentives
     - These tokens are likely to be vested and distributed over a long period of time
 - 10,000,000 for airdrops
-    - Some of which will be distributed at genesis, most of which will be distributed over time (TBA)
+    - Some of which will be distributed at genesis, the rest will be distributed over time (TBA)

-The current airdrop distribution at launch looks like this:
-- Holders of Empower Cyber Plastic Heros NFTs (1000 $MPWR each)
-- Holders of Empower Earth Day Plastic Heroes NFTs (20 $MPWR each)
-- Delegators on Empower Validator on Stargaze, Regen, IXO, Cheqd and Jackal (Amount TBA)
-- Potentially some other groups (TBA)

 All unspent tokens at genesis will be held by the Usage incentive group (controlled by members of the team at launch).

 ## 10% for Private Presale
-Up to 10% of the total supply will be sold in a private presale, with the exact amount to be announced closer to mainnet launch.
+Up to 10% of the total supply will be sold in private presale(s).

 All tokens are subject to at least 1 year lock-up _plus_ 1 year vesting - with multiple ones having longer lockups (up to 4 years).

-The exact details of the private presale (including how long they will be locked and vested) will be announced closer to mainnet launch.
+Any tokens not sold in the private presale will be kept for future funding (but will still be subject to vesting and lockup periods).

 ## 5% Permalocked for an On-Chain Staking Impact
 5% of the total supply will be permalocked on-chain and used for impact staking, the rewards from which will be used to buying of plastic credits and deposit incentives in the market.